NathanBHay/Notes-Backup/Computer Science/Computer Architecture/IO Devices.md

 Interrupts used to be physical however currently they are done through **Advanced Programmable Interrupt Controller** (APIC).

 ## Software Interrupts
 **Software interrupts** also called machine checks, exceptions and traps are a type of interrupt caused by software with [[Defensive Programming|exceptions]] being an example of this.

+# Drivers
+A driver is device specific code for controlling I/O. Device drivers run in [[Operating System#Kernel Mode & System Calls|user mode]] with system calls for reading and writing device register.
+Driver code is usually organised around *upper* portions where the routines perform read and write operations to kernel buffers.
+While the *lower* portion handle interrupt services that transfer data between hardware and kernel buffers.
+Drivers enable I/O buffering and handling of inputs as to ensure a better experience.